OasisDigital/ng-doc-portal/libs/ng-doc-portal-plugin/README.md

   display: string;
   value: string;
   default?: boolean;
+  hljsTheme?: string;
 }
 ```

+The `display` property is used for the text in the select dropdown option that is created.

+The `value` is both used for the select dropdown option and is the class that will be applied to the `<html>` element for the application.

 The `default` property will set the theme as the default selected theme (if there isn't already one).
 Otherwise the first theme in the list will be the default.

+The `hljsTheme` property allows for custom css sheets to be applied to the HLJS syntax highlighting system for the `code-snippet` component.
+The value should be an href to a valid css HLJS theme css file.
+An example would be: `assets/github.css`.
+We recommend placing the css file in your Doc Portal's assets folder for easy linking.
+A list of available themes (or examples to make your own) can be found here: https://github.com/highlightjs/highlight.js/tree/main/src/styles

 ### Syncing Ng Doc Portal Application With Your Theme Styles